-The Directors are responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time, the financial position of Director the Company and enable them to ensure that the financial statements comply with the Law.
+The Directors are responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time, the financial position of the Company and enable them to ensure that the financial statements comply with the Law.
 They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Company and to prevent and detect fraud and other irregularities.

-So far as each Director is aware, there is no relevant audit information of which the Company's Auditor is unaware, and each Director has taken all the steps that he ought to have taken as a Director in order to • make judgments and estimates that are reasonable make himself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
+So far as each Director is aware, there is no relevant audit information of which the Company's Auditor is unaware, and each Director has taken all the steps that he ought to have taken as a Director in order to make himself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
 This confirmation is given and should be interpreted in accordance with the provisions of section 249 of the Law.

-The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website, and basis unless it is inappropriate to presume that the for the preparation and dissemination of Financial Statements.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website, and for the preparation and dissemination of Financial Statements.
 Legislation in Guernsey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.